caseykroll/backbone-filter-ui/README.md

 Outstanding issues:

-- (feature) filterOption operations for less than, greater than (numeric values)
 - (feature) filterOption operations for text matching (starts with, contains)
 - (feature) allow filters with pre-defined matches
 - (feature) defaults on init